trepidacious/scalajs-react-electron/README.md

 ## TODO

 1. It should be possible to replicate `main.js` in scalajs with an appropriate facade to electron API, and then simply require and run this from a stub in `main.js`.
-2. Check running, packaging, installing (via dmg) and auto-updating on OS X
-3. Add notifications in the main window when update is available, to demonstrate IPC.
+2. Add notifications in the main window when update is available, to demonstrate IPC.